qcc4cp/qcc/resources/README.Linux.md

 file.
 Point `path` to your installation's header files, excluding the final `include` part of the path.
 The `include` path is specified in the files `external/numpy.BUILD` and `external/python.BUILD`.

+*Hint*: For `numpy`, search your machine for `ndarraytype.h`.
+It will be in a directory `.../numpy/core/include/numpy/ndarraytypes.h`.
+In the specification, copy everything up and not including the `include/...` parts, with trailing `/`.

+*Hint*: For `python` headers, search your machine for `Python.h`.
+It will be in a directory `.../include/python3.11/` or some other Python version.
+Include this path in the Python spec below, including the trailing `/`.

 ```
 new_local_repository(